 Your paddle plant loves warmth and dry areas, so make sure you are giving it a healthy environment to live inside.
 Overwatering them is a bad idea, so avoid watering them each day.
 The drainage of the soil determines the growth of your succulents.
 Ensure that you take care of all these points for rapid and healthy growth.

 A succulent native to warm regions like South Africa and the neighboring areas will love to be in the sun.
 However, it will do fine even in shady sun areas.
 If you give your plant sufficient light during the winters, it will be healthy, and the green flapjack succulent leaves will develop the red tips that the plant is known to have.

 On hot and sunny days, protect your flapjack succulent from the direct and scorching sunlight.
 Too much light can cause burns and damage

 Soil that does not hold water for long is the best for your succulents.
 Get sandy or loamy soil that doesn’t hold onto much humidity.
 It will help your succulents thrive and bloom.
 Even if you have planted your flapjack succulent indoors, they must have containers with good drainage.

 Like the other succulents, flapjack succulents cannot tolerate too much water, and immense care should be taken to not overwater them.
 Ensure that the soil is entirely dry before you water your plant again when you consider watering during the summers.
 In winters, very little or no watering at all works the best.

 Temperature and Surrounding

 Paddle plants need dry and parch regions to flourish.
 They do not like winters or cooler areas and so are preferable kept as indoor plants.

-If the temperature in your region drops below 20-degree Fahrenheit, planting flapjack succulents as house plants or shifting it inside is the best.
-Also, they do not well in a lot of humidity.
+If the temperature in your region drops below 20 degrees Fahrenheit, planting flapjack succulents as house plants or shifting them inside is the best.
+Also, they do not do well in a lot of humidity.
 Their suitable growth areas are dry landscapes.

 Fertilizing your Flapjack succulent